ChitviJoshi/Post_Recommendation_System/README.md

 | **Catalog Coverage** | 30.0% | 30/100 posts recommended (quality-first approach) |

 ### The Most Interesting Finding 🎵
 Audio content dominated recommendations (39.3%) despite being only 12% of the catalog.
 Why? **The model learned that audio posts have 65% engagement vs 52% for images**.
-It figured out quality on its own!

 ---